jupyter/governance/_sources/list_of_subprojects.md

   - In general Jupyter services such as Binder, nbviewer, and the Jupyter website involve legal, financial, and operational matters.
 As such, we are proposing that the actual services are managed by working groups that report to the Board of Directors, who can provide the needed support and oversight.
 For example, if we want to hire full or part time staff to maintain or operate these services, the Board of Directors would be responsible for raising funds, hiring, and managing those staff.
   - The JupyterHub and Binder teams have a number of unique considerations.
 Currently all Binder repositories are under the Jupyterhub organizations, but there is a separate (but highly overlapping team) listed as the Binder team.
 These teams will need to work out if they would like to each have a formal decision-making body with an SSC representative, or if they would like to have a single team.
 The Governance Working Group will be available to the JupyterHub and Binder teams to help working through these questions.
   - We propose that the Jupyter website and its repository will be governed by a working group that reports to the Board of Directors.
   - We propose that the nbviewer service (only the actual live service) be governed by a working group that reports to the Board of Directors.
-The reusable part of nbviewer contained (https://github.com/jupyter/nbviewer) will be governed by the Jupyter Enterprise Subproject.
+The reusable part of nbviewer contained (https://github.com/jupyter/nbviewer) will be an official Jupyter Subproject without SCC representation as described above.
 - Jupyter Kernels
   - To consolidate the project’s work on first-party kernels, we propose to establish a new official Subproject called _Jupyter Kernels_ and create a Github organization named jupyter-kernels for the work of the Subproject.
 All Xeus repositories (https://github.com/jupyter-xeus) will be moved into this organization.
 This Subproject will also govern the IPython GitHub organization, which will be left in place (https://github.com/ipython).
   - A new decision-making body for this organization will be established, and they will elect an SSC delegate.